nh-404/Python-Installation-Guide-for-Linux-Users./README.md

 >>>

  ```
- - Conditions : 02
+ ### Conditions : 02
- - And if Python 3 is not installed successfully, it will display the following result (EXAMPLE):
+ - If Python 3 isn’t installed, the terminal may display something like this:

   ```
 python3.10: command not found
   ```

-  - Condition 01: If it is okay, you do not need to install Python3.
-  - Condition 02: If it is not okay, you should install Python3 and then follow these steps.

-# Step 1: Download the Python 3 source file from the official Python website.
+## Step 1: Download the Python 3 source file from the official Python website.

  ```
  https://www.python.org/downloads/source/
   ```

- # Step 2: Update and Refresh Repository Lists
+ ## Step 2: Update and Refresh Repository Lists

 - open your linux terminal or press and hold  (Alt + Ctrl + T). then run follwing this command.

   ```
   sudo apt update
   ```

- # Step 3: Unzip source file & installation
+ ## Step 3: Unzip source file & installation

- - Now one by one copy & paste following commands
+ - Now copy & paste following commands

  - Command: 01
  ```